Syllogism: Polysyllogism

-A polysyllogism, or a sorites, is a form of argument in which a series of incomplete syllogisms is so arranged that the predicate of each premise forms the subject of the next until the subject of the first is joined with the predicate of the last in the conclusion.
+A polysyllogism, or a sorites, is a form of extended argument that includes multiple, overlapping syllogisms.
+In a polysyllogism, the conclusion of one syllogism becomes a premise in a subsequent syllogism.
+The final syllogism in the series provides the argument's final conclusion.
+The conclusions of the intermediate syllogisms might not be stated explicitly; in these instances, the series of syllogisms is arranged so that the predicate of each premise forms the subject of the next until the subject of the first is joined with the predicate of the last in the conclusion.
 For example, one might argue that all lions are big cats, all big cats are predators, and all predators are carnivores.
 To conclude that therefore all lions are carnivores is to construct a sorites argument.